Restorative Justice in the Legal Landscape

 Outside of the office, she has spent a lot of her time volunteering.
 In addition to significant volunteering with CBABC, leading to her role as president (and, she hopes, beyond), Ms. Jennings was, until 2021, a coach for the University of Victoria MacIntyre Moot team.
 She regularly assists as a guest judge for other moots and advocacy classes; sometimes assists as a guest lecturer in courses and at PLTC; and has also been a regular presenter of professional development, both with the BC Prosecution Service and through CBABC.

-About Boyd Peters, Director, Sts'ailes' Rights and Title Department
+Director, Sts'ailes' Rights and Title Department.

 Boyd ("Xoyet thet") was born and raised in Sts'ailes and has been elected to Council for more than 20 years.
 He is responsible for looking after Sts'ailes' Xa'xa Temexw - an expression that conveys the spiritual, physical, and cultural connections that the Sts'ailes people have with the land, water, and resources in their territory.